webqit/oohtml/README.md

 Here, the runtime executes your code in a special execution mode that gets literal JavaScript expressions to statically reflect changes.
 This makes a lot of things possible on the UI!
 The [Quantum JS](https://github.com/webqit/quantum-js) documentation has a detailed run down.

 Now, in each case above, reactivity terminates on script's removal from the DOM.
-And a programmatic termination is sill possible:
+And that could also be via a programmatic termination:

 ```js
 const script = document.querySelector('script[quantum]');